 On the other hand, sometimes the original amount authorized will be for less than the final transaction amount (for example, if you’re leaving tips on paper receipts at restaurants).
 Your transaction amount will change once the merchant processes the actual amount they’re charging.

-To report your card lost, stolen, or damaged, tap the card in the Cash Management tab and select “I Have a Problem.”
+To report your card lost, stolen, or damaged, tap “I Have a Problem” below the card in the Cash Management tab.
 If you don’t have your app handy, you can call 1-800-601-3350 to report your card lost or stolen 24 hours per day, 7 days per week.